HyperMixer: An MLP-based Low Cost Alternative to Transformers: Method

 \subsection{Inductive Biases in NLP Models}

 In machine learning, the inductive biases of a model reflect implicit modeling assumptions which are key to facilitate learning and improve generalization on specific tasks.
 In NLP, well-known models with strong inductive biases include: recurrent neural networks~\citep{elman1990finding}, which assume the input to be a sequence; and recursive neural networks~\citep{socher2013recursive}, which assume a tree-structure.
 While both these inductive biases are reasonable, empirically, Transformers have been more successful in recent years.
-Furthermore, we reiterate the arguments of \citet{henderson2020unstoppable} for inductive biases in language and apply them to our model design.

-\citet{henderson2020unstoppable} attributes the Transformer's success to two concepts: \emph{variable binding} and \emph{systematicity}.
+Furthermore, we reiterate the arguments of \citet{henderson2020unstoppable} for inductive biases in language and apply them to our model design. \citet{henderson2020unstoppable} attributes the Transformer's success to two concepts: \emph{variable binding} and \emph{systematicity}.
 Variable binding refers to the model's ability to represent multiple entities at once.
 This is arguably challenging in single-vector representations such as recurrent neural networks.
 However, Transformers represent each token with its own vector which accounts for variable binding as each token can be interpreted as an entity.
 Systematicity refers to the models ability to learn generalizable rules that reflect the structural relationship between entities~\citep{fodor1988connectionism}.
-Transformers achieve systematicity through the attention mechanism which is a learnable set of functions that determines the interaction between entities.
+Transformers achieve systematicity through the attention mechanism which is a learnable set of functions that determines the interaction between entities by matching query representations to key representations (as shown in Figure~\ref{fig:model-architecture}).
 The mechanism \emph{modulates}, for every position in the sequence, how to functionally process any other position.
 Moreover, these function parameters are learnable and shared across all entities.